umich-michr/backend-middleware/README.md

 when querying the database, and can be referenced in the resourceUrlParamMap files as an "attribute."

+Feel free to import the `resourceDao` from `backend-middleware/src/database/daos/resource.dao` to build dynamic relationships between resources which update when entities change via PUTs or POSTs.

 ### routes and handlers

 Routes are specified by a Javascript object, mapping the route name to a string